jlpteaching/dinocpu/assignments/assignment-3.md

 In the last assignment, you implemented a full single cycle RISC-V CPU.
 In this assignment, you will be extending this design to be a 5 stage pipeline instead of a single cycle.
-You will also be implementing full forwarding for ALU instructions, hazard detection, and an *always not taken* branch predictor.
+You will also be implementing full forwarding for ALU instructions and hazard detection.
 The simple in-order CPU design is based closely on the CPU model in Patterson and Hennessey's Computer Organization and Design.

 ## Updating the DINO CPU code